amandeep1991/data_science/learnings/notes/ComputerVision_OpenCV.md

                 # cv2.imwrite(image_name, cropped_contour)
                 cv2.imshow(image_name, cropped_contour)
           ```

     - Approximate Contours + Convex Hull:-
         - **cv2.approxPolyDP(contour, Approximation Accuracy, Closed)**
-            - **contour** – is the individual contour we wish to approximate
+            - **contour** – is the individual contour we wish to approximate.
             - **Approximation Accuracy** – Important parameter is determining the accuracy of the approximation.
 Small values give precise-  approximations, large values give more generic approximation.
-A good rule of thumb is less than 5% of the contour perimeter
+A good rule of thumb is less than 5% of the contour perimeter.
-            - **Closed** – a Boolean value that states whether the approximate contour should be open or closed
+            - **Closed** – a Boolean value that states whether the approximate contour should be open or closed.
         ```python
               _, contours, hierarchy = cv2.findContours(thresh.copy(), cv2.RETR_LIST, cv2.CHAIN_APPROX_NONE)
               # Iterate through each contour and compute the approx contour